cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 [documentation](https://www.postgresql.org/docs/current/default-roles.html)
 for details on the `pg_monitor` role.

-Currently, metrics' queries can be run only against a single database, chosen depending on the specified `bootstrap` method in the `Cluster` resource, according to the following logic:
+Queries, by default, are run against the *main database*, as defined by the specified `bootstrap` method of the `Cluster` resource, according to the following logic:

-- using `initdb`: queries will be run against the specified database, so the value passed as `initdb.database` or defaulting to `app` if not specified.
+- using `initdb`: queries will be run against the specified database by default, so the value passed as `initdb.database` or defaulting to `app` if not specified.
-- not using `initdb`: queries will be run against the `postgres` database.
+- not using `initdb`: queries will run against the `postgres` database, by default.

-!!!
-Note
-    This behaviour will be improved starting from the next version of Cloud Native PostgreSQL.
+The default database can always be overridden for a given user-defined metric, by specifying a list of one or more databases in the `target_databases` option.

 ### Prometheus Operator example

 A specific PostgreSQL cluster can be monitored using the